Emerita Professor Máire Cross

 Having worked as Professor of French Studies in the School of Modern Languages from 2005 until my retirement in 2017, I am continuing my research activities as an Emerita Professor.
 I am the Series Editor (with David Hopkin, Oxford) of the Manchester University Press Studies in Modern French History where we welcome proposals for publication from all parts of the world.
 I am supervising a PhD student and maintaining my links with the Newcastle Labour and Society History Group.
 My current research project is a double biography of Flora Tristan and her biographer Jules-L Puech.
 As the leading scholar of Flora Tristan studies with the first annotated translation of her journal and the first book ever published on her correspondence, I have published and presented papers in French History and in Gender Studies in a wide international community.
-Networking is important to me at an interdisciplinary level; I work in a number of research groups to initiate and contribute to scholarly events with postgraduates and colleagues in my own institution, in the North East of England, Ireland, France and beyond.
-I am currently President of the Society for the Study of French History.
+I was President of the Society for the Study of French History from 2014 to 217.
 From to 2005 to 2013 I served as President of the Association for the Study of Modern and Contemporary France (ASM&CF) and was on the executive committee of the Association of University Professors and Heads of French from 2003 to 2013.
 I am a member of the editorial board of the journal French History and a trustee of the Society for the Study of French history (SSFH).
-In 2011 I was appointed to the Irish Research Council and in 2012 I became a member of the Franco-British Council.
 2015 saw my appointment to the positions of Head of Research of the Centre for Nineteenth-Century Studies (CNCS), Durham University, a position I held for 18 months.

 I have had a wide geographical background as I was educated in Ireland and France before taking up my first teaching appointment in Paris where I was a lectrice for three years.
 I am married with four grown up children and have always enjoyed living in the north east of England while trying to sustain links with family and friends in many parts of Europe.